-After traveling and working, I’ve learned a thing or two.
-Here’s how I travel and work.
+After traveling and working for a year, I learned a lot.
+Here’s how I made it work.

-I schedule blocks of time for work in my Google calendar, and tweak it according to the time zone of the place I’m visiting.
+I scheduled blocks of time for work in my calendar and tweaked it according to the time zone of the place I’m visiting.

-For example, if I’m visiting the East Coast, which is three hours ahead of my clients’ time, I try to get the majority of work done before noon.
-This means it’s still only 9am in the West Coast, so people are just reaching the office and getting settled.
+For example, if I’m visiting the East Coast, which is three hours ahead of my clients’ time, I tried to get the majority of work done before noon.
+This means it’s still only 9 am in the West Coast, so people are just reaching the office and getting settled.

-If there are projects pending approval or responses from others, I give it a few hours and check in later in the day, usually around 3-4pm.
-I respond to emails, Slack messages and wrap up any work for the day.
+If there were projects pending approval or responses from others, I gave it a few hours and checked in later in the day, usually around 3-4pm.
+I responded to emails, Slack messages and wrapped up any work for the day.

-I’m not a big fan of checking emails all day on my phone, but when I travel, I make sure to check in from time to time so I’m not missing anything.
+I loathe checking emails all day on my phone, but when I traveled, I made sure to check in from time to time so I didn’t miss anything.

 Here’s an article I wrote about how to get more done at work.
 I generally apply most of these principles to get as much done, during the day.

-I find that no matter what, getting up early is never a bad thing.
-My most productive hours are between the hours of 6am-10am, so knowing this, I avoid all distractions, except for making breakfast and sipping on coffee.
+I found that no matter what, getting up early was never a bad thing.
+My most productive hours are between the hours of 6 am-10 am, so I avoid all distractions, except for making breakfast and sipping on coffee.

-I try to schedule meetings back to back, if possible.
-This helps me with the flow of work.
+I scheduled meetings back to back.
+This helped with the flow of work.

-Then, around noon, I’ll take off to see the nearest park, museum, etc. If I have a meeting in between, I’ll pop over to a coffee shop and take it there, or if it’s a meeting I’m not leading and don’t have to take notes, I’ll just take the call while I’m walking somewhere.
+Then, around noon, I’d take off to see the nearest park, museum, etc. If I had a meeting in between, I’d pop over to a coffee shop and take it there.
+If it was a meeting I wasn’t leading, I’d just take the call on my phone.

-I use Evernote and sync it with my phone/computer.
-I’m not a crazy planner, but I do need to have a list of things ready (with addresses and a general plan for transportation of how to get there) in order to not waste time, since my time outside will be limited.
+I use Evernote and synced it with my phone/computer.
+I’m not a crazy planner, but I did always have a list of things ready (with addresses and a general plan for transportation of how to get there) in order to not waste time.

-A client of mine had lived in Australia for years, and was happy to share a giant list of what to do, see and eat, so I saved that list and used it as guide to plan my trip.
+A client of mine had lived in Australia for years and was happy to share a giant list of what to do, see and eat, so I used it as a guide to plan my trip.
 Another friend of mine lived in New Orleans for college, so she also sent me an extensive list of what to do and see.